sebtac/STTS/README.md

 - The expected values of the target variable are as seen in the top table

-- The expected models to undergo the complete testing (with Max_Count Runs!)
+- The Bottom Table shows (in Green) the expected models to undergo the complete testing (with Max_Count Runs!)

 - The expected BEST MOODEL: Model(128,15)